hmy2001/MCBEClient/README.md

 ## Features implemented
 * Login with offline mode
+* The client can Connect to all server with offline

 ## Features not yet implemented
 * Analyze all packet
 * Login with Xbox Live

 ## TODO
-* This client cannot connect to some server
 * refactoring